marriarose/eco-energy-exchange/README.md

 ### 3. **Energy Trading**
 - **Offer Energy**: Share surplus energy with the community
 - **Request Energy**: Purchase energy when you have a deficit
+- **Accept Trades**: Accept energy requests or offers from other users
+- **Manage Active Trades**: Complete trades when energy transfer is finished
 - **View Marketplace**: Browse active offers and requests
+- **Trading Map**: View all trading opportunities on an interactive map
+- **Distance Filtering**: Filter opportunities by proximity to your location
 - **Trade History**: Monitor your transaction history
+- **Trading Notifications**: Get notified of new trading opportunities

 ### 4. **Dashboard Features**
 - Real-time energy charts